awsdocs/amazon-redshift-management-guide/doc_source/working-with-snapshots.md

       ]
     }
     ```
-  + To restore a snapshot, users must have an IAM policy that allows the `RestoreFromClusterSnapshot` action and has a resource element that covers both the cluster they are attempting to create and the snapshot\.
-For example, if a user in account `012345678912` has shared snapshot `my-snapshot20130829` with account `219876543210`, in order to create a cluster by restoring the snapshot, a user in account `219876543210` must have a policy such as the following:
+  + To restore a snapshot, a user must assume a role with an IAM policy that allows the `RestoreFromClusterSnapshot` action and has a resource element that covers both the cluster they are attempting to create and the snapshot\.
+For example, if a user in account `012345678912` has shared snapshot `my-snapshot20130829` with account `219876543210`, in order to create a cluster by restoring the snapshot, a user in account `219876543210` must assume a role with a policy such as the following:

     ```
     {